preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/user-profile-card/index.rst

 For more information about Strengthen Profile, see this page: :doc:`Strengthen Profile </user-options/strengthen-profile/index>`

-For more information about My Subscriptions, see this page: :doc:`Strengthen Profile </user-options/my-subscriptions/index>`
+For more information about My Subscriptions, see this page: :doc:`My Subscriptions </user-options/my-subscriptions/index>`

 Adding exclude filters
 *************************